MatchPoints 2026: Parallel Sessions

 Chairs: Barth F. Smets, Professor, Department of Biological and Chemical Engineering, Aarhus University // Nikolai Friberg, Professor, Department of Ecoscience, Aarhus University

-Europe has recently launched a Water Resilience strategy.
-The ultimate goal is to build water security, and the immediate objectives are to (1) restore and protect the water cycle, (2) build a water-smart economy and (3) secure clean and affordable water and sanitation for all.
-How is this ambition set into practice, for a water provider, a water user, private or corporate?
-What are the potentials in the public water supply versus industrial and agricultural water users to become water-smart and efficient?
+Europe has recently launched a strategy for water resilience.
+Its ultimate goal is to achieve water security, and its immediate objectives are to (1) restore and protect the water cycle, (2) build a water-smart economy and (3) secure clean and affordable water and sanitation for all.
+But what do these objectives mean in practice for water providers and private and corporate water users?
+Which potentials can we leverage to help the public water supply as well as industrial and agricultural water users become water-smart and efficient?
 How far are we in reclaiming and reusing water?
-And how do we build awareness of the average citizen?
-This session will explore some of those topics.
+And how do we increase awareness of these issues among the general public?
+This session will seek to answer these questions.

 Speakers: